 All South Australian private sector businesses (including the non-government community services sector, private schools and universities) are covered by the Commonwealth Fair Work Act 2009 and are part of the national IR system.

 The national IR system includes pay and employment conditions for private sector employers.
+Check the Fair Work Ombudsman website for details.
+The website also includes a pay calculator and a list of awards.

-All claims and enquiries should be directed to the Fair Work Ombudsman - the independent commonwealth agency that works with employers, workers, contractors and the community.
+All claims and enquiries should be directed to the Fair Work Ombudsman - the independent Commonwealth agency that works with employers, workers, contractors and the community.

 The Fair Work Ombudsman can assist you with: